📩 Event Subscribers

 Subscribers can specify its "lifetime", which determines how much it lasts registered on the bus.
 This is similar to

-Available lifetimes can be gotten from EventSubscriberLifetimeEnum
+Available lifetimes can be gotten from EventSubscriberLifetimeEnum on @core, which are:

 Subscriber lifetime example on AbstractEventSubscriber